CodeDmitry/perlito5-cached-jar/README.md

 testing was done via `bash build && bash run`.

-Compiled on linux mint, but works on Windows as well.
+Compiled on Linux Mint, but works on Windows as well.